Zionshang/mujoco_ocs2_quadruped_controller/readme.md

 ```
 ros2 launch ocs2_quadruped_controller controller.launch.py
 ```
-3. Enter the control command in the terminal that receives the keyboard command
+3. Enter the control command in the terminal that receives the keyboard command.
+You should input `9` first
 ```
 r,f : control body height
 1   : stance gait